arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 The idea of **Multi-Protocol Gateway** is to build a device that will establish a information relay, that handles incoming and outgoing traffic of data using different connectivity protocols.

-This means that the gatway can receive the data transmitted in certain protocol type and relay the data in a different protocol for a remote server.
+This means that the gateway can receive the data transmitted in certain protocol type and relay the data in a different protocol for a remote server.
 Such capability provides the ability to develop on distinctive types of protocols and relay the data with less complexity involving in one's end.

 The Portenta X8 paired to Portenta Max Carrier has the potential to create synergy, and you will have following tools at disposal: